Soap opera: Parodies

-In motion pictures, the 1982 comedy Tootsie has the lead character impersonating a woman in order to gain acting work on a long running television soap opera.
+In film, the 1982 comedy Tootsie has the lead character impersonating a woman in order to gain acting work on a long-running television soap opera.
 Several scenes parody the production of soaps, their outrageous storylines and idiosyncratic stylistic elements.

-The 1991 comedy Soapdish stars Sally Field as an aging soap opera actress on the fictional series The Sun Also Sets who pines over her own neuroses and misfortunes, such as her live-in boyfriend who leaves her to go back to his wife, and the incidents of backstabbing and scheming behind the scenes, some of which are more interesting than the stories on the program.
+The 1991 comedy Soapdish stars Sally Field as an aging soap opera actress on the fictional series The Sun Also Sets who pines over her own neuroses and misfortunes, such as her live-in boyfriend, who leaves her to go back to his wife, and the incidents of backstabbing and scheming behind the scenes, some of which are more interesting than the stories on the programme.

 Another 1991 comedy, Delirious, stars John Candy as a soap opera writer who, after a head injury, has a dream experience of being in his own creation.
 The dream experience is an increasingly outrageous exaggeration of soap opera plot elements.

 On television, several soap opera parodies have been produced: